-Caravan fridges are simple appliances that shouldn’t go wrong if well looked after.
+Caravan fridges are simple appliances that shouldn’t go wrong and come under our general guidelines for taking care of your caravan or motorhome.
 Follow these tips and your food will always be hygienic and your drinks well chilled in even the hottest weather on site.

 Most modern caravan refrigerators are absorption fridges with no moving parts.
 They use one of three power sources - a gas flame, a mains electric element or a 12-volt element from the car’s electrical system when the engine is running.
 The latest models have an automatic setting, which selects the most appropriate energy source.